stilt0n/bee-swarm-navigation/README.md

 We are using the [mesa](https://github.com/projectmesa/mesa) Python library for multi-agent simulation for this project.

 Since one of the core parts of the model is essentially just the ["boids" model](https://team.inria.fr/imagine/files/2014/10/flocks-hers-and-schools.pdf). we are using the mesa [example implementation of boids](https://github.com/projectmesa/mesa/tree/main/examples/boid_flockers) as a starting point.

-At initialization, the repository will just be that model copied, but the model should be extended, first to match the model in the Janson, Middendof and Beekman paper, and then to add extensions of our own.
-When the repository is no longer a copy of the mesa example, I will remove this paragraph from the readme.
+The behavior of the agents is our implementation (in progress) of the Janson et al. paper cited above.
+The visualization is what came with the example and probably will continue to remain very similar in the future to avoid reinventing the wheel. (scouts will need a different color though).

 ## Setup
 There's a good chance that if you're reading this you know more about dependency management with Python than I do.
 But I will do my best to explain my own setup and update this section as I get better with this.